 Tammy married George Whan Lee in September 2004.
 George is a U.S. born Korean American who graduated from the United States Military Academy at West Point, where he went on to become a Ranger qualified US Army captain, model, mechanical engineer and now Director for a pharmaceutical distribution company.
 The couple met on a print shoot, where they were prophetically cast as husband and wife.

-Tammy currently lives in Dallas with her husband and two beautiful daughters, Gabriella and Austen, and their miniature schnauzers, Oscar and Emmy, where she continues to live life Against The Grain.
+Tammy currently lives in Dallas with her husband and three children – Gabriella, Austen, and their newborn son, Tennyson – where she continues to live life Against The Grain.